 What Is a Trademark?

 A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
 A service mark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of a service rather than goods.
 Trademarks make up many of the brand images we see every day.
 The Nike swoosh, Adidas bars, and Apple’s slightly bitten apple are all examples of registered trademarks.
+For businesses looking to protect their identity, working with a Utah Trademark Attorney can help ensure that your brand elements are properly evaluated and protected from the beginning.
+A trademark attorney Utah can guide you through both the legal and strategic steps of building a strong, protectable brand.

 What Does a Trademark Do?